svpra/yacppc/README.md

-# c-compiler
+# yacppc

-Compiler for C, written in C#
+Yet Another Compiler for C++, written in C#

-In plans:
-Termux install
-Parser
-Lexer
-Compiler
-Errors

-- writing with antlr
+- with antlr and llvm